Article written by SPRI

 The first year of the project has concluded with the definition of the requirements, specifications and background of existing developments, devices and management platforms, and work is currently underway on research into new devices, real-time data analytics and location information management platforms for implementation in the industry.

-In particular, work is being done on aspects such as low-power positioning systems, systems that provide reliable positioning data both indoors and outdoors, new algorithms in environments where tracking is more complicated (where there are continuous changes between indoors and outdoors, or movements also occur at height), and tools that simplify the remote configuration of all tools.
+Specifically, work is being done on aspects such as low-power positioning systems, systems that provide reliable positioning data both indoors and outdoors, new algorithms in environments where tracking is more complicated (where there are continuous changes between indoors and outdoors, or movements also occur at height), and tools that simplify the remote configuration of all tools.

 All of this will allow benefits for the industry such as more efficient and flexible processes, with improvements in safety and automation of operations, as well as improvements in the products developed.
 Also, thanks to the optimisation of movements, a reduction in the use of resources and in the environmental impact of many current processes.